mananvernekar07/Java-Programming/README.md

 Question 4 = Write a program to convert Kilometers into Miles in Java

 Question 5 = Write a program to detect whether a number entered by user is Integer or not in Java

+# 7. Operators
+this simple program explains usage of different types of operators in Java